numbas/editor-docs/source/project/reference.rst

 From the project's homepage, click on the settings icon at the top of the list of members to go to the member settings page.
 In the :guilabel:`Add a member` box, type the name of the person you want to invite.
-If they don't have an account yet, their email address; they'll get an email asking them to create an account and when they do, they'll be given access to your project immediately.
+If they don't have an account yet, type their email address; they will get an email asking them to create an account and afterwards they will be given access to your project immediately.

 .. image:: images/add_member.png
     :alt: The project members form, in the process of adding a new member.